Maxine Jones: 2014–2024: Solo career and The Funky Divas

 In 2014, Jones began recording her first solo album with producer DJ King Assassin entitled, To the Max.
 Jones released a single "Didn't I" on May 15, 2014.
 In 2015, Jones began her own radio show called "Max Radio".
 In 2016, Jones went on tour for the stage-play "Suspicion, Lies, and Death by Pies!" by Teresa D. Ballard.
 In March 2017, Jones announced the forthcoming release of her autobiographical self-help book "A Smart Girls Guide to Girl Groups" in the summer through Welstar Publications, LLC.
-In June 2017, Jones released a cover version of the "Don't Let Go (Love)" as a duet with Australian singer Greg Gould.
+In June 2017, Jones released a cover version of "Don't Let Go (Love)" as a duet with Australian singer Greg Gould.

-2019–present: The Funky Divas; Solo Career

 In October 2019, Jones reunited with En Vogue for an on-stage performance to salute music industry executive Sylvia Rhone at the City of Hope Gala 2019.
 This marked the first time all five members performed together.
-In late 2019, Jones and Dawn Robinson began touring under the group name The Funky Divas.
-They've since disbanded a second time.

-In November 2022, Jones released her newest solo single titled "Not Your Freak" featuring Bounce artist Big Freedia, It's the first single off her upcoming debut album MAXimazing.
+In late 2019, Jones and Dawn Robinson toured under the group name The Funky Divas but later disbanded in 2020.
+In November 2022, Jones released a single titled "Not Your Freak" featuring Big Freedia.
+In February 2024, Jones released a cover version of "We Don't Need Another Hero (Thunderdome)".

+2025–present: Return to En Vogue

+In February 2025, Jones rejoined En Vogue.

 Artistry

 Voice and songwriting

 Maxine's vocal range spans three octaves and two notes.
-She is a mezzo-soprano.
+She is a classically trained soprano.
 As a member of En Vogue, Jones was often credited for harmonizing the low parts of their songs.
 Her lowest note was recorded on the song "Love Won't Take Me Out" wherein she sang a G♯2.
 Her highest note was recorded on Silent Night (Happy Holiday Mix)", whereas she sang a B5 note.
 Jones often took on heavy songwriting in the group.
 She also sang lead vocals on their biggest hits including: "Whatta Man", "Don't Let Go (Love)", "Give It Up, Turn It Loose", and their signature song "My Lovin' (You're Never Gonna Get It)".